 Afternoon

-Grab a picnic lunch from Anchors Up Grill or enjoy fresh Gulf seafood at Lighthouse Bend, a waterfront restaurant with stunning views of Calcasieu Lake (keep an eye out for Pinky, the albino bottlenose dolphin often spotted in the water!).
+Grab a picnic lunch from Anchors Up Grill or enjoy fresh Gulf seafood at Lighthouse Bend, a waterfront restaurant with stunning views of Calcasieu Lake.
+Keep an eye out for Pinky, the albino bottlenose dolphin often spotted in the water!

 For more outdoor adventure, head to Sam Houston Jones State Park, where 1,087 acres of trails, waterways, and wildlife await.
-Hike, bike, or birdwatch, then fish from the boardwalk or kayak the West Fork of the Calcasieu River using the park’s self-serve rental kiosk.
-Looking for other ways to unwind?
-Float down the lazy river at H20 Pool + Bar or indulge in a massage at Spa du Lac.
+Hike, bike, or birdwatch, then fish from the boardwalk or kayak the West Fork of the Calcasieu River using Bayou Adventure, the park’s self-serve rental kiosk.

 Evening

 For dinner, treat yourself to the tasty flavors of Southwest Louisiana seafood.
-From endless platters of spicy crawfish and blue crabs at Steamboat Bills or Seafood Palace to plump, creamy oysters at Salt Revival Oyster Company, Lake Charles has your seafood cravings covered!
-Wrap up your evening with a stroll along the Lakefront Promenade admiring the breathtaking sunset while you plan your next visit to Louisiana’s Playground.
+From endless platters of spicy crawfish and blue crabs at Steamboat Bills or Seafood Palace to plump, creamy oysters at Shucks!, Lake Charles has your seafood cravings covered!

 If bad weather rolls in, no worries!
 With this flexible three-day itinerary, you can swap days and still experience the perfect mix of Southwest Louisiana culture, mouthwatering cuisine, and exciting nightlife.
 Whether you're here for a quick mid-week trip or a long weekend getaway, Lake Charles offers a memorable experience you won’t soon forget.
 Pack your bags and get ready to play in Louisiana’s Playground!